fertility treatments

 Perhaps the idea of egg freezing is something that you’ve thought about before.
 For many of us, though, cost can be a big barrier.
 Read on as we breakdown a new option.

 Is this just a pipe dream?
-With Freeze by Co, it’s actually…not.
-Read about how our new option can enable you to give the idea of egg freezing another look, with—wait for it—free egg freezing.
+With Cofertility, it’s actually…not.
+Read about how our platform can enable you to give the idea of egg freezing another look, with — wait for it — free egg freezing.
 And you get to help a family along the way.

-With the Split program, if you are eligible, the premise is simple: for each cycle you undergo, you keep half of the eggs for yourself at absolutely no charge, plus up to ten years of storage, when you give the other half of the retrieved eggs to another family who can’t otherwise conceive.
-All of your medical expenses and travel related to egg freezing is covered as well.
+With the Split program, if you are eligible, the premise is simple: for each cycle you undergo, you keep half of the eggs for yourself at absolutely no charge, plus ten years of storage and any travel.
+The other half of the retrieved eggs go to another family who can’t otherwise conceive.
+The families we help include couples facing infertility, cancer survivors, and gay dads.

 What you get as a Split member